GreenNBlacko/Choice-picker/README.md

 - Yet another UI redesign (Took a long time to make a seperate UI for portait users(There were scaling issues, either in portrait or in landscape mode))

-# UPCOMING in 1.025.dev
+*1.025.dev.prerelease*

+- More bug fixes

+*1.025.dev*

 - A search bar (Partially done.
 Has some issues)
 - Remove all button (done!)
 - UI bug fixes (All known bugs fixed!)
-- More bug fixes (All known bugs fixed!)
+- More miscellaneous bug fixes (All known bugs fixed!)

+//# UPCOMING in 1.025.dev